 Why isn’t borosilicate glass used as much as other types of glass, let alone other materials?
 Is it even safe to use in the first place?
 Let’s look at what goes into making borosilicate glass and why it might be worth looking at some borosilicate glassware for your home.

 Borosilicate glass is a type of glass made using boron trioxide.
 This compound makes up around 10% to 15% of the glass’s total weight.
-Adding boron trioxide to a glass blend improves the ability of the glass to resist thermal shock.
+Adding boron trioxide to a conventional glass blend improves the ability of the glass to resist thermal shock.

 Thus, borosilicate glass uses boron trioxide to create heat-resistant glassware.